 If you plan on receiving financial aid (grants and/or loans), it is your responsibility to make the necessary arrangements prior to your departure, but we are here to help!
 Follow these steps to apply financial aid towards your program:

-- Meet with the Assistant Director of the Office of Financial Aid.
-Once you have selected a specific study abroad program, your SAO advisor will create a budget that will be sent to the Financial Aid Office.
-You should make an appointment with the Assistant Director of the Office of Financial Aid, Hua Kao, to discuss your financial aid package in relation to your term abroad.
+- Meet with the study abroad advisor in the Financial Aid Office.
+Once you have selected a specific study abroad program, you can send your program’s cost sheet (obtained on the Finances tab of the program’s web brochure page) to the Financial Aid Office.
+You should make an appointment with the Financial Aid office representative who advises on funding for study abroad; contact SAFinAid@uic.edu to discuss your financial aid package in relation to your term abroad.

 - Check your student account for aid disbursement.
 Your financial aid will be disbursed directly into your student account, typically about 10 days prior to the start of each term.
 After going towards paying off any charges on your student account, any excess aid will be issued to you as a refund from the Bursar’s office, typically within 5-7 business days after aid disbursement.
 You can then use those funds to help pay your expenses associated with your study abroad program, including program fees, airfare, books and supplies etc. Ensure that you have completed all paperwork required by the Office of Financial Aid for on-time disbursement of funds.
 If your program fee balance is due before you receive financial aid, you should obtain a financial aid disbursement letter from the Financial Aid Office.
 This letter will indicate what types and amounts of financial aid you are expected to receive.
 It is then your responsibility to submit the letter to your program sponsor to see if they will accept it and adjust your program fee due date.